Railway turntable: Sri Lanka

 In Sri Lanka, most turntables which were used in the steam area have been abandoned.
 Most were situated at the major railway yards like Kandy, Galle, Nanu Oya, Anuradhapura, Maho, Galoya, Trincomalee, Batticaloa, Polgahawela Jnc, Badulla, Puttulam, and Bandarawela and depots in Dematagoda 2no. and Maradana.
 All turntables in Sri Lanka Railways were operated manually.
 They were used to turn some rolling stock and non-dual cab locomotives.
 Most turntables were later scrapped, though some have been preserved in museums.

 United Kingdom

-In Britain, where steam hauled trains generally have vacuum operated brakes, it was quite common for turntables to be operated by vacuum motors worked from the locomotive's vacuum ejector or pump via a flexible hose or pipe, although a few manually and electrically operated examples exist.
+In Britain, where steam-hauled trains usually had vacuum-operated brakes, it was quite common for turntables to be operated by vacuum motors worked from the locomotive's vacuum ejector or pump via a flexible hose or pipe, although there are a few manually and electrically operated examples.
 The major manufacturers were Ransomes and Rapier, Ipswich and Cowans Sheldon, Carlisle.
-The GWR was the railway company that built several tables for its own use; there is little evidence any other companies did so.
+The Great Western Railway (GWR) built several tables for its own use; there is little evidence any other companies did so.